 What is Phytophthora tentaculata?

 Phytophthora tentaculata is a member of the water mold family.
 In the world of scientific classification, water molds fall between fungi and algae.
-These pathogens attack stems and roots and frequently kill its host plant.
+These pathogens attack stems and roots and frequently kill their host plants.
 There are several types of phytophthora, including those that cause potato blight, crown rot, and sudden oak death.
 You cannot see these organisms with the naked eye, but it is important that you keep a look out for the symptoms and know which plants are currently considered susceptible.

 Many California native plants are highly susceptible to Phytophthora tentaculata.
 The most recent list includes: